menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Glenn is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Glenn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Glenn is a town of managers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Glenn who work in management occupations (29.52%), farm management occupations (15.59%), and sales jobs (7.28%).

 In addition, many people in Glenn have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.